Frequently Asked Questions

 Does The Field School require uniforms or a dress code?

 To help foster a school culture of unity and excellence, all students wear uniforms.
 The dress code is simple and inexpensive.
+For more information families can view The Field School Uniform Policy

 How would you describe The Field School’s curriculum?